|Nutritional Guidelines (per serving)|

 |Saturated Fat 15g||73%|

 |Dietary Fiber 1g||4%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This beer can chicken has a fantastic garlic and lemon flavor.
 Remember, you can use the beer can or you can use a glass jar to hold the liquid.
 In either case the jar or can needs to remain at least 1/3 full.

 - 1 whole chicken (4 to 5 pounds/1.8 to 2.3 kilograms)

 - For the Rub:

-6. Remove chicken (using heat resistance gloves) when finished cooking and let sit with the beer can still intact, for 10 minutes before carving.
+Remove chicken (using heat resistant gloves) when finished cooking and let sit with the beer can still intact, for 10 minutes before carving.
 Gently remove beer can and discard.
-Carve and serve.

-7. Most people make 2-3 birds at a time.
+- Most people make 2 to 3 birds at a time.
 Simply double or triple the recipe based on how many chickens will be used and follow the instructions as listed above.